LeonardoCardoso/dotfiles/README.md

 # Leo's dotfiles

 This repo contains my dotfiles.
-It contains a very basic set of things so far and may change very often.
+It contains a very basic set of things so far and may be changed very often.

 ![term](images/term.png)